 Temporary Secretary - an individual selected to record the proceedings of a specific meeting as outlined in these Bylaws

-Voting Director - an individual who is on the Board of Directors and has a vote
+Voting Director - an individual who is on the Board of Directors and has a vote college, university or fiduciary is eligible to become a Member of the Corporation.

 ARTICLE 2.
 MEMBERS